felippe-regazio/blockpaint/README.md

 ## Usage

-Visit , or clone this repository and drop the `index.html, script.js, style.css` somewhere.
+Visit <a href="https://felippe-regazio.github.io/blockpaint/">this page</a>, or clone this repository and drop the `index.html, script.js, style.css` somewhere.
 Now just open the `index.html`.

 ## Features